Metropolitan Transportation Commission

-- Physical access to MTC and CSC Contractor servers is restricted to authorized technical personnel.
+- Physical access to MTC and Clipper® Contractor servers is restricted to authorized technical personnel.

 - Data center access to approved technical personnel is restricted via passcode authentication, and other security protocols.

-Please note that the CSC Contractor will never ask Clipper® customers to provide or confirm any information in connection with Clipper® such as credit card numbers, Clipper® card serial numbers, or other PII, unless the customer is logged into the secure Clipper® customer website.
-If a customer ever has any doubt about the authenticity of an e-mail regarding Clipper® , the customer should open a new web browser, type in , log into the customer's Clipper® account, and then perform the requested activity.
+Please note that unless the Clipper® customer initiates an inquiry or is logged into the secure Clipper® customer website, the Clipper® Contractors will never ask Clipper® customers to provide or confirm any information in connection with Clipper® such as credit card numbers, Clipper® card serial numbers, or other PII.
+If a customer ever has any doubt about the authenticity of an email regarding Clipper® , the customer should open a new web browser, type in , log into the customer's Clipper® account, and then perform the requested activity.

 Account access and controls

 Customers can review and update personal account information at any time.
 Customers are also able to modify, add, or delete any optional account information by signing into their Clipper® account and editing the account profile.
 PII can also be reviewed and edited online as discussed below under "Updating Personally Identifiable Information."
-Clipper® customers can close their account at any time by submitting a completed Clipper® Card Refund Request form (available at ).
+Clipper® customers can close their account at any time by submitting a completed Clipper® Cancellation Form (available at ).
 All account information will be deleted no later than four years and six months after the account is closed or terminated.

 MTC may also combine the PII provided by Clipper® customers in a non-identifiable format with other information to create Aggregate Data that may be disclosed to third parties.
-Aggregate Data is used by MTC to improve the Clipper® program and for the marketing of Clipper®.
+Aggregate Data is used by MTC to improve the Clipper® program, to inform other MTC initiatives and for the marketing of Clipper®.
 Aggregate Data does not contain any information that could be used to contact or identify individual Clipper® customers or their accounts.
 For example, MTC may inform third parties regarding the number of Clipper® accounts within a particular zip code.
 MTC requires third parties with whom Aggregate Data is shared to agree that they will not attempt to make information personally identifiable, such as by combining it with other databases.

-The Clipper® website (www.clippercard.com) stores "cookies" on the computer systems of users of the website.
+The Clipper® website (clippercard.com) stores "cookies" on the computer systems of users of the website.
 Cookies are small data elements that a website can store on a user's system.